et508/Erenshor.LootManager/README.md

 - On the left is a list of every item in the game.
 - On the right is the blacklist(red) or banklist(blue).
 - Item search filtering is available.
 Not case sensitive.
 - Double-click to add or remove a single item or select multiple with left ctrl + click then click add or remove.
 Currently you can not select multiple and filter at the same time.
 Changing your filter will clear your selections.
 A fix for this is coming in a later update.

-## Loot Manager Commands
-- A revamp of commands is currently in the works.
-In the current release only `/lootui` is supported.
-This will open the Loot Manager UI window.

 ## Add Items Directly From Inventory
 - Add items to the list just by placing them in the "Blacklist" inventory slot.